Arjo AUS FAQ Covid-19

 37. What if I have been asked to enter a facility (including hospital, aged care facility etc.) where there is suspected / known Covid-19 outbreak has occurred?

 For any customer sites that have a confirmed COVID-19 infection, please consult with your Manager prior to entry.
 Your Manager will work with you to review the requirements on a case by case basis.

 Arjo as a provider of essential services, respects that staff on the front line may feel vulnerable at this time.
 For this reason, frontline staff should enter customer sites vigilant that potential cases of COVID-19 may exist.

-Staff should follow their infection control training and procedures as you would normally do.
+If staff do need to enter the facility, they should follow their infection control training and procedures as you would normally do.
 This includes practicing standard hand hygiene and donning appropriate PPE.
-Ensure equipment has been decontaminated prior to undertaking work and make sure that all vehicles and tools are regularly cleaned as per procedure.
+Ensure equipment has been decontaminated prior to undertaking work and make sure that all vehicles and tools are regularly cleaned as per the procedure.

 If it is permissible to proceed, conduct work as necessary, minimise contact with facility surfaces and maintain separation distances with other people.
 Remember a disposable apron can double as a ground sheet in the case that a technician needs to work at ground level.

 All Arjo staff should always follow Facility protocols when visiting a Customer site, this may include adherence to no go zones and/or additional PPE to enter high risk wards.